home / content / blog

 Carousel by Vylet Pony.
 It’s amazing how many genres (electropop, glitch, dubstep, cabaret, even metal) Vylet Pony pulls together on this album, and she makes it work.
 There are a few too many interludes and intros/outros, but the production and the melodies are fantastic.
 Best song: Creekflow (!).

 Dirty Computer by Janelle Monae.
 This album likewise has hits and duds, but the hits are really quite good.
-There are a few more duds, though.
-I am impressed by the lyricism on this album quite a bit.
-Best songs: AmericansMake Me Feel.
+The lyrics add a lot, which isn’t usually the case for me.
+Best songs: Americans.

 Esquemas Juveniles by Javiera Mena.
 This is like Mena if it had higher highs but more duds.
 Best song: Cámara Lenta.